8ulce28/zkVM-ecdsa-benchmark/README.md

 ## Benchmark Environment
 Initially, I ran a part of benchmarks in a MacBook Pro with Apple Silicon chip.
 It is worth mentioning that Valida does not natively support macOS.
 Thus, I executed Valida benchmarks inside Docker, which likely introduced non-negligible overhead.
 This might explain Valida’s performance gap relative to other zkVMs.

-Then, I ran the remaining benchmarks in an Amazon Linux 2023 instance.
+Then, I ran the remaining benchmarks in an Amazon Linux 2023 instance with a larger memory to be able to generate proof for larger guest codes.
 As it had `glibc-2.36` instead of `glibc-2.39`, which is a requirement for installing Valida without Docker, a similar issue arose.

 ## Results
 (I am still trying to find ways to optimize codes based on the tests for linux, they will be added soon.)